Essays that challenge assumptions, interrogate patterns, and make a case for living more deliberately.

 Money is power.
 When I was younger and didn't have any, it was all that I desired.
 I knew that it would allow me to do things in life that I hadn't been able to do previously, things as simple as going out for a movie date with my girlfriend.
 However, as time passed, the level of financial burden it took to engage not only in small trivial pursuits, like going to the movies, but also the more expensive necessities of life, like purchasing a vehicle, became more apparent.

 Luckily, I had an amazing teacher in high school, Mrs. Wolford, who taught a whole class centered around college readiness.
 In this class, we were given time to apply for scholarships and grant opportunities.
 I'm certain that if I hadn't enrolled in that class, I would never have made it into college.
-When you don't have a lot of money of your own, relying on the charity of others is power in its right.
-Being able to swallow your pride, and accept the handout, is hard for some, because a part of them feels like they didn't earn it, but I didn't care.
-I would have done anything to graduate college and improve my financial situation both for me and my siblings, so I swallowed my ego and happily accepted the help.
+When you don't have a lot of money of your own, relying on the charity of others is power in its own right.
+Being able to swallow your pride and accept a handout is hard for many.
+A part of them feels like they didn't earn it, but I didn't care.
+I would have done anything to graduate college and improve my financial situation, so I swallowed my ego and happily accepted the help.

 After graduation, I accepted an engineering position and slowly improved my financial situation.
 I paid off my unsubsidized loan and then focused on saving as much money as I could.
 It took me a year or so after graduation to finally get my own apartment, but once I did, my life continued to improve.
 My income was covering rent, car payment, insurance, food, gym membership, and so on.
 I no longer relied on someone financially, and the freedom that provided was intoxicating.

-But, like all things it waned, and I found myself adjusted to my new standard of living and wanting more.
+But, like all things it waned, and I soon found myself acclimated to my new standard of living.
+I wanted more.
 Life was good in Baltimore, but it wasn't great.
 One afternoon, I had been walking home from the gym and saw yellow caution tape strung across the street — someone had been shot and murdered.
 This was when I knew that I no longer wanted to live in Baltimore.

 During one of my reflective nights, I booked an AirBnB in Denver for two months in the summer of 2022.
 A month of breakfast burritos, nights of house music, and abundant nature trails through epic mountain-filled landscapes had sealed the deal for me.
 I applied for an apartment in the Lower Highlands (LoHi), and once accepted, I had sealed my fate.